19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 Good to know: Just as for all the main sights in Florence, it’s best to book your Palazzo Vecchio tickets in advance.
 This allows you to skip the line and avoid the disappointment of not being able to visit (tower tickets are timed too).

 The standard museum ticket doesn’t include the entrance to the tower, so be sure to select that option if you want to do it.
-Here you can get a ticket that includes both – entry to the palace as well as Arnolfo Tower.
+Here you can get a ticket that includes both entry to the palace and the Arnolfo Tower.

-TIP: If you have extra time, consider a guided ‘secret passages’ tour.
-This tour takes you to the areas of the building that are not accessible to the general public and helps bring the incredibly interesting history to life.
-Of course, there are regular tours too.
+PRO TIP: If you have an extra hour, consider the guided ‘secret passages’ tour.
+It takes you to parts of the building that are normally closed to the public and adds useful historical context you wouldn’t get on a standard visit.

 Palazzo Pitti is another incredibly beautiful place to see in Florence.
 Located on the other side of the river in the Oltrarno district, this magnificent palace has had many famous residents over the years, including the Savoy, Lorraine, and Medici families, along with the Grand Dukes of Tuscany.